 I Can’t Afford SR-22 Insurance!

 It’s true that in many cases, people that need SR-22s pay very high auto insurance premiums.
-This isn’t due to the SR-22 itself, just to the fact that they’ve had things on their driving record that suggests they are a high risk to insure.
+This isn’t due to the SR-22 itself, just to the fact that they’ve had things on their driving record that suggest they are a high risk to insure.

 Is there anything you can do if you can’t afford insurance anymore?
 Yes, there is one thing in particular that you can do to satisfy your SR-22 requirement while saving a little bit of money.
 Get rid of your vehicle!

 It’s possible to get auto insurance without owning or operating a vehicle.
 The type of policy is called a Named Operator or Non-Owned auto policy and is compatible with an SR-22.
 Think of someone living in NYC who rides the subway every day.
 They don’t own a car but could still get a Named Operator policy.